 Scott C. Taylor has been a director since July 5, 2007.
-Mr. Taylor serves as Executive Vice President and General Counsel for Symantec Corporation where he has been employed since February 2007.
+Mr. Taylor serves as Executive Vice President and General Counsel for Symantec Corporation, an information security solutions company, where he has been employed since February 2007.
 From January 2002 to February 2007, Mr. Taylor worked for Phoenix Technologies Ltd. Prior to 2002, Mr. Taylor has worked at Narus Inc., Symantec Corporation, Pillsbury Madison & Sutro LLP (now Pillsbury Winthrop Shaw Pittman LLP), ICF Incorporated (now ICF Consulting) and the U.S. Securities and Exchange Commission in various roles.
 Mr. Taylor was admitted to practice law in the State of California in 1993.
 Mr. Taylor has a B.A. in International Relations from Stanford University and a J.D. from George Washington University.
+Mr. Taylor currently serves as a director of Piper Jaffray (NYSE:PJC), where he sits on the Audit Committee and the Nominating and Governance Committee.